Treating Customers Fairly Policy

 Following FCA complaint resolution rules 1.4.1, once a complaint has been received Hertz Accident Support will investigate the complaint competently and impartially ensuring the assessment is fair, consistent and prompt, considering if there are reasonable grounds for Hertz Accident Support to be solely or jointly responsible for the matter alleged in the complaint taking into account all relevant factors.

-Hertz Accident Support under the MOJ rules reserves the right to decline to consider a complaint that is made more than six months after they became aware of the complaint, this decision is made by the General Manager.
+Hertz Accident Support under the FCA rules reserves the right to decline to consider a complaint that is made more than six months after they became aware of the complaint.

 For further details please see the complaints policy.